 5 Hart, Nijenhuis, & Steele, 2006.

-6 The following material on EPs comes from the training I received from the Sensorimotor Psychotherapy Institutes and Ogden, Pat.
+6 This material on EPs comes from the training I received from the Sensorimotor Psychotherapy Institutes and Ogden, Pat.
 (2007).
 Training for the treatment of attachment, development, and trauma manual.
 Boulder, CO: Sensorimotor Psychotherapy Institute.

 7 Hart, Nijenhuis, Steele, p.
 34.